PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Data collection

+We observe that a \mNP is likely to be polysemous when (a) its context sentences are semantically different; and (b) its context Wikipedia pages are of dissimilar categories (\eg ``massive figure'' in finance vs. history; \cref{fig:psd_example_massive_figure}).

+To implement this filter, we form all possible triplets (phrase, sentence$_1$, sentence$_2$) from the list of context sentences of each \mNP\footnote{For computational tractability, we only keep at most 32 context sentences per \mNP where each sentence's length in words is $\in [5, 25]$.}.
+We compute the cosine similarity of two sentences at the CLS embedding space of a SimCSE \citep{gao-etal-2021-simcse} provided on HuggingFace \cite{princeto62:online}.
+To find triplets where the two sentences are semantically dissimilar, we keep only the triplets where (sentence$_1$, sentence$_2$) has a low cosine similarity, \ie $\in[-0.3, 0.2]$ and the length difference of the two sentences is < 4 words (as two sentences of substantially different lengths often have a low cosine similarity regardless of their semantic differences).
+As the result, there are $\sim$600K triplets remaining after this step.

+We further re-rank these $\sim$600K descendingly by the dissimilarity of the lists of Wikipedia categories\footnote{We use the provided Wikipedia API \cite{APICateg56:online} to obtain the categories for each article as the dump file has no category-related information.} of the context pages that contain sentence$_1$ and sentence$_2$.
+That is, we treat each Wikipedia page's comma-separated list of categories as an input text to SimCSE and sort the $\sim$600K descendingly by the cosine similarity of the resultant embeddings.

+\paragraph{Step 6: Select data for annotation} Before asking annotators to label our sorted phrases we perform final filtering by removing proper nouns and phrases whose Wikipedia documents contain missing words.

-We perform final filtering to ensure the data given to annotators is in proper format.
+We perform final filtering to ensure the data given to annotators is in a proper format.
 That is, from $\sim$600K phrases, we filter down to $\sim$475K phrases by applying two filters: (1) Remove all phrases that are proper nouns (\ie POS tagging returns PROPN) since proper nouns often refer to a single identity and thus unambiguous; (2) Remove all phrases that have a newline character and all phrases whose context Wikipedia page contains missing words (\ie errors in the Wikipedia dump).

-Top 19,500 triplets of the format (phrase, page$_1$, page$_2$) where the phrase is the most likely to have two different senses are selected for labeling.
+As the result, we obtain a list of $\sim$475K phrases sorted by their estimate chance of carrying two different senses.
+After manual inspection, we take the top 19,500 triplets of the format (phrase, page$_1$, page$_2$)---\ie a phrase $\vp$ and its two context Wikipedia pages where $\vp$ is the most likely to have two different senses (\eg, see ``massive figure'' in \cref{fig:massive_figure_two_pages})---and hire linguistic experts to annotate them.

+\textbf{Our manual inspection} involves taking 1,000 random triplets and manually reading them.
+We find that at least $\sim$30\% of the 1,000-triplet subset contain a polysemous target phrase $\vp$ and two Wikipedia pages that give $\vp$ two unique meanings.
+We perform this manual inspection repeatedly throughout the process of inventing and refining the data collection process in order to arrive at the final list of steps as presented in this paper.